Click here to get tickets for A Night at the Races today!

 The Rotary Club of San Antonio, established in 1912, is a vibrant community of local leaders committed to "Service Above Self."
-Meeting every Wednesday at noon, the club supports initiatives like student scholarships, projects benefitting local citizens, and international aid.
+Meeting for lunch on Wednesdays, the club supports initiatives like student scholarships, projects benefitting local citizens, and international aid.
 Members engage in service projects and social events, fostering fellowship and community impact.

 We strengthen our community by joining together as leaders to exchange ideas, form enduring relationships and create positive, lasting change locally and around the world through service to others.